codein/poc/datacamp/Applying logistic regression and SVM.md

 ### Lesson 2: Applying logistic regression and SVM
 ---
-Firstly, this lesson will guide you to apply logistic regression and SVC classifiers on scikit-learn's built in datasets.
-Secondly it cautions us on the over-fitting risk we take when using a complex classifier.
+Firstly, this lesson will guide you in applying logistic regression and SVC classifiers on scikit-learn's built in datasets.
+Secondly, it cautions us on the over-fitting risk we take when using a complex classifier.

 #### Learning objectives
 * The learner will be able to apply LogisticRegression and SVC with default hyper-parameters
-* The learner will be able to identify when a model is under-fitting or over-fitting.
+* The learner will be able to identify when a model is under-fitting vs over-fitting.

 ### Lesson 3: Linear classifiers
 ---